WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 - Target: A target type, specifying who to redirect to
 - Source: A target type, specifying abilities from which players should be redirected

+May be used in combination with a `Passive` trigger.

 ---
 #### Vote Manipulating